Henry (vacuum device): History

-Chris Duncan launched Numatic in 1969, having seen a need for a rugged and reliable cleaner to clean the inside of boilers.
+Chris Duncan, MBE launched Numatic in 1969, having seen a need for a rugged and reliable cleaner to clean the inside of boilers.
 He started with an oil drum, found a washing-up bowl that fitted on top, and ordered 5,000.
 The prototype is in the Numatic museum.
 The two-inch oil drum thread is still used for the Henry models' nose.

-One evening during a trade show in the mid-1970s, Duncan and a salesman, bored, dressed up one of their current commercial cleaners with ribbon, a Union Jack badge, and something like a hat, then chalked a crude smile under the hose connector.
-The next day visitors noticed it and laughed; Duncan then decided to ask his advertising people to design a proper face; they nicknamed the result "Henry".
-At another trade show a children's hospital was interested in the cleaners to encourage the recovering children to help with the cleaning.
-Production, still focussed on the commercial market, was increased.
-In 1981 "Henry" became the first Numatic International model to have a name on its cap.
+During a Lisbon trade show visit in the mid-1970s, Duncan and one of his sales-staff decided to dress up their latest Numatic model with a piece of ribbon and Union flag badge to resemble a hat.
+They drew a chalk smile under the hose outlet, and a pair of eyes over the hose, nicknaming the vacuum Henry.
+It was placed on their stand in a corner, amongst the other regular, un-decorated vacuums.
+The next day Duncan noticed an amused reaction from passers-by at the customised vacuum, which prompted him to ask his advertising specialist back home to design a more professional looking face for Henry.

+In 1981 Henry became the first Numatic International model to have a name on its lid, which had become to look like a Bowler hat, replacing the 'Numatic' brand logo.
 Henry was also one of the first vacuums to use large-capacity microfibre dust bags known as HEPA-FLO bags, made of a material that retains dust and is stronger than the paper usually used, which can tear.
-Bored office cleaners were talking to Henry in night shifts.
-From then sales took off.
-While Numatic are careful never to use the trade name, Henry was often informally called, alliteratively, the "Henry hoover".
-Duncan commented "We turned an inanimate object into an animate object".
-Since the introduction of Henry in 1981, at least 10 million units had been sold worldwide by 2017.
 In 2021 sales were increasing by a million units per year.

 Henry's face was originally printed on the body, but in some markets a face is considered dangerous as it may encourage children to play with the device (although there have been no incidents), so it is now printed on a separate faceplate, installed in the factory for countries without restrictions, otherwise, to be attached by the buyer.
-The removable faceplate was introduced in late 2012.
+The removable faceplate was introduced in late 2012, as well as the introduction of a parking bracket for the floor tool.
 Mid-2012 models came with the clips on the moulding to attach a 3D face whilst retaining the laminated face.